shreyansh-tyagi/java-projects/README.md

 ## *@Repository*
 * @Repository Annotation is a specialization of @Component annotation which is used to indicate that the class provides the mechanism for storage, retrieval, update, delete and search operation on objects

+## *@Configuration*
+* Spring @Configuration annotation helps in Spring annotation based configuration. @Configuration annotation indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.